Menu

 When using the Voice iOS SDK with Twilio Regions, please make sure the SDK version is updated to at least 6.4.0

-For step-by-step instructions to get up and running with the iOS SDK for Programmable Voice, check out the quickstarts for making calls from your native iOS apps in Objective-C and Swift.
+For step-by-step instructions to get up and running with the iOS SDK for Programmable Voice, check out the quickstarts for making calls from your native iOS apps in Objective-C(link takes you to an external page) and Swift(link takes you to an external page).

 How it Works

-Mobile Voice SDK Diagram: Your mobile app connects to Twilio, Twilio sends a webhook to your backend to get TwiML instructions, Twilio then executes those instructions (e.g. makes a phone call).
+Mobile Voice SDK Diagram: Your mobile app connects to Twilio, Twilio sends a webhook to your backend to get instructions.

 1. You connect to Twilio from your mobile app with the Voice SDK